-Shelley Mitchell - Director of Learning Disabilities Association of Saskatchewan
+Shelley Mitchell - Learning Disabilities Association

 "Brett was our speaker for our 2015 Mayors luncheon.
 Brett spoke to the heart of the issue, her story was first a story of survival and then of hope.
 She talked about how she used her mental health issues to her benefit.
 That was enlightening.

 When we have speakers for our mayor’s luncheon my hope is that my friends and neighbors have a better understanding of mental health issues.
 It has only been in the last 20 years that I really started to look at this issue.
 When it affects your own family, the ones who are closest to you it can be so frustrating and scary.
 Mental Health Issues come in all types, sizes and vary with every illness and the person who has it.
 Some people need more support than others and that support can go on longer than you could have ever imagined.